devrabiul/laravel-seo-manager/README.md

 # Laravel SEO Manager

-**Laravel SEO Manager** is a powerful tool for improving the SEO of your Laravel website.
-It helps manage meta tags, schema markups, and integrates popular SEO features such as Facebook OpenGraph, Twitter Card, and more.
+**Laravel SEO Manager** is a powerful and easy-to-use SEO optimization tool for Laravel applications.
+It helps enhance your website's search engine rankings by automatically adding essential meta tags and structured data to your web pages.
+With built-in support for Facebook OpenGraph, Twitter Cards, Schema Markup (JSON-LD), and Dublin Core metadata, this package ensures your content is properly indexed and displayed across search engines and social media platforms.

+By integrating **Laravel SEO Manager**, you can boost organic traffic, improve click-through rates (CTR), and enhance your website’s visibility in Google Search, Bing, and other search engines.
+Whether you're managing a blog, eCommerce store, or business website, this package provides a comprehensive SEO solution with customizable settings to match your specific needs.

 ## SEO Features